tesseral-labs/docs/fern/pages/login-methods/primary-factors/log-in-with-microsoft.md

 3. Under the Organization's "Details" section, click "Edit".

-4. Under "Login settings", switch "Log in with Microsfot" off.
+4. Under "Login settings", switch "Log in with Microsoft" off.

-Disabling Log in with Microsfot on an Organization only disables Log in with Microsfot for that specific Organization; all of your other customers can continue to use Log in with Microsfot.
+Disabling Log in with Microsoft on an Organization only disables Log in with Microsoft for that specific Organization; all of your other customers can continue to use Log in with Microsoft.